 As the first non-addictive, non-narcotic treatment for opioid addiction, Vivitrol is now an FDA-approved medication for this purpose.
 The FDA approved Vivitrol for treating alcohol dependence back in 2006.

-Unlike competing medication, Vivitrol cannot be abused in its own right, and there’s no black market for the drug since it’s not open to abuse.
+Unlike competing medication, Vivitrol cannot be abused, and there’s no black market for the drug since it’s not open to abuse.
 Also, the slow-release nature, as we’ll examine below, removes the need for daily administration.

-But, if you’re looking to embrace a life that’s truly substance-free, is Vivitrol a magic bullet or overhyped?
+But, if you’re looking to embrace a life that’s truly substance-free, is Vivitrol a magic bullet or is it overhyped?
 Before we explore this idea more fully, how does it work exactly?

 By binding tightly to opioid receptors in the brain, Vivitrol prevents you from getting high if you choose to take opioids.
 This renders attempting to further abuse your prescription painkillers pointless.

-This streamlines medication compliance since there’s no chance of forgetting to take a dose, and there’s no way you can decide not to take the medication either, as it’s already working its way through your system.
+This streamlines medication compliance since there’s no chance of forgetting to take a dose, and there’s no way you can decide not to take the medication either.
+It’s already coursing through your system.

 You must be opioid-free for at least 7 to 10 days before starting treatment with Vivitrol.
 To this end, the drug is normally administered after detox.